4 Hypothesis and equivalence tests

 3. Are the levels of social trust in two different communities equivalent?

-To illustrate, we will look at data from a study conducted by Thornton (2008): The demand for, and impact of, learning HIV status.
+To illustrate, we will study data from a study conducted by Thornton (2008): The demand for, and impact of, learning HIV status.
 One goal of this randomized controlled trial was to find out if we could encourage people to seek information about their HIV status.
 The researchers administered HIV tests at home to many study participants in rural Malawi.
 Then, they randomly assigned some people to receive a small monetary incentive if they were willing to travel to a voluntary counseling and testing center and learn their HIV status.

 We use the readRDS() function to read the dataset into memory, the head() function to extract the first few rows, and the tt() function from the tinytable package to display results in a good-looking table: